-For example, underneath the circular D-pad is the Back and Home buttons – as you’d expect.
-Below those on the left is the Track Advance, Play\Pause and Track Rewind buttons.
+For example, underneath the circular D-pad are the Back and Home buttons, as expected.
+Below those on the left are the Track Advance, Play\Pause, and Track Rewind buttons.

-If you think about it, it’s natural to have Track Rewind be on the left, Track Advance be on the right, with Play\Pause in the middle.
+It’s natural to have Track Rewind on the left and Track Advance on the right, with Play\Pause in the middle.

-On the right, there’s the volume control buttons, which DO make sense.
+On the right are the volume control buttons, which DO make sense.
 Volume Up is above Volume Down.

-But I guess they saves that prominent location for the dedicated Netflix button.
+But I guess they saved that prominent location for the dedicated Netflix button.
 Bleh.

 Above the D-pad in the upper-right corner is the Settings button.
-I feel this would have been a better location for the Voice Assistant button.
-As I’ve said a few times already, I don’t think most people will use this feature often enough to warrant it’s own dedicated button.
+This would have been a better location for the Voice Assistant button.
+As I’ve said a few times, most people will not use this feature often enough to warrant its own dedicated button.

-All-in-all, I really don’t like this remote control.
-I don’t find it comfortable to hold.
-You can’t re-assign the dedicated Netflix button, and I always seem to hit it when I don’t want to.
+All-in-all, I’m not too fond of this remote control, and I don’t find it comfortable to hold.
+The dedicated Netflix button can be challenging to reassign, and I always hit it when I don’t want to.
 What’s worse, it’s one of the most expensive remotes on this list, with an MSRP of $29.99.

-NVIDIA got it right with the 2017 Shield TV remote.
-This one seems like a huge step backwards.
+NVIDIA got it right with the 2017 Shield TV remote, but this is a huge step backward.

 ZYF Z10 Air Mouse